How Do I Change My Business Model?

 Stepping into a new identity is much easier when you really understand your why.
 Why are you evolving into this new iteration of your business?
 What’s the story there?
 What was the catalyst for this change?
 Be honest, and use your experiences to craft a narrative for yourself that feels true to you.
 The clearer you can get on the story of your evolution, the more confidence you will have in yourself as you take on this new identity.
 Also, it will be much easier to explain your pivot to others!

 Here’s an example from my own business!
 I worked as a virtual assistant for many years.
 While I loved the work and loved my clients, I found myself getting frustrated by some of the business systems in place…or lack thereof.
 I couldn’t stop myself from searching out better tools and strategies that I thought would help the business owner.
 After a while, it became clear that I was essentially already consulting, but not charging for it.
 I was seeing patterns and common issues, and also knew how to address them because of my experience having worked with so many entrepreneurs.
-Eventually, I realized that I could make a bigger impact by addressing overarching themes and struggles as a consultant rather than a virtual assistant.
+Eventually, I realized that I could make a bigger impact by addressing overarching themes and struggles as a consultant & coach, rather than a virtual assistant.

 Action: Write the story of your evolution.
 Think about the narrative arc of how you got to where you are.
 Weave it together into a story that makes sense to you, that you can stand behind.
 If you struggle with this, ask a trusted friend to help you shape it!